Kathir: Career

 Kathir started out as a poster designer in the film industry, and designed posters for films including Moondram Pirai (1981), Andha 7 Naatkal (1981), Darling, Darling, Darling (1982) and Mani Ratnam's Pagal Nilavu (1985) to make pocket money while he was in college.

-He worked as an assistant director for Pandiyarajan and GM Kumar.
-In 2001, he founded his own production studio Sound Light Studio through which he produced Kadhal Virus.
-He also distributed the film all over Tamil Nadu.
+He worked as an assistant director for Pandiarajan and GM Kumar.
 In 1996, Kadhal Desam emerged as the biggest hit of his career grossing ₹10 crore at the box office.
 Kathir scripted and was ready to make a film titled I Love You by 1997.
 After being unable to produce the film himself, he shelved the venture.
+In 2001, he founded his own production studio Sound Light Studio through which he produced Kadhal Virus.
+He also distributed the film all over Tamil Nadu.
 He moved on to briefly begin pre-production work on a project titled Bangalore in late 1999, before opting not to continue.

 Kathir announced a comeback in 2008 and began work on a film titled Manavar Dhinam with Vinay in the lead role.
 Following a delay, the actor was replaced by Srikanth and a launch was held in 2009 by the production house Ayngaran International.
 However, the film was later shelved and the pair decided to collaborate for the new venture titled Kodai Vidumurai.
 The film underwent a change in cast and work on the film, featuring Shaam, began again in July 2012.
 The film has since failed to make progress.